silvachris/Curriculo-Virtual/README.md

 # My-Bio
- Documentações que falam mias sobre mim.
+ Documentações que falam mais sobre mim.
 Docs that telling more about me.